sky-big/pulsar-operator/README.md

 ### Storage of Pulsar Cluster

-1. Use EmptyDir Volume(Default) For Test
+1. Use EmptyDir Volume For Test(Default)

-2. Use Pvc For Storage
+2. Use PVC For Storage
 ```
 apiVersion: pulsar.apache.org/v1alpha1
 kind: PulsarCluster